 Social Committee

-- Promote announcements at monthly meetings, and coordinate website and email newsletter write-ups with the Communications Officer and Web Committee.
+Announce events at monthly meetings, and provide write-ups for the Communications Officer and Web Committee.

-- Shop for and provide snacks for the monthly club meetings.
+Shop for and provide snacks for monthly club meetings.

 Library Committee Head